 I assume you've clicked on this blog because you're early in your engagement journey.
-If so I would just like to start by saying congratulations on this new and exciting time.
+If so, I would like to start by saying congratulations on this exciting time.
 There are so many great things you will encounter throughout the planning phase.
 The engagement session is just one of them!
-Just like the wedding, every decision you make from decor to who attends, personalization and customization necessary to make sure it all echos your persona and story.
+Just like the wedding, every decision you make from decor to who attends, it all should echo your character and story.

 My favorite part of being a wedding photographer is the transcendence from Sonder to Story.
-I feel it's my job as a photographer to help support couples and encourage them in finding ways to incorporate their character into everything we do during our 6-12 month relationship.
-After all, todays images are tomorrows nostalgia so why would anyone want to have photos that echo anything other than their own uniqueness.
+I feel it's my job as a photographer to help support couples find ways to incorporate their character into everything we do during our 6-12 month relationship.
+After all, todays images are tomorrows nostalgia, so why would anyone want to have photos that echo anything outside of their own uniqueness.

-After seeing hundreds of engagement session in a field, during sunset, in a dress, dip & kiss, spin around... blah blah blah, you wonder, does anyone ever stop to think... "why do we opt in for the same engagement session experience?"
-Why is it always the same and why does that example come to mind when we think "engagement session"?
+After seeing hundreds of engagement session in a field, during sunset, in a dress, dip & kiss, spin around... blah blah blah, you wonder, have we ever stopped to think... "why do we copy and paste the same engagement session experience?"
+And why does this scenario come to mind when we imagine an engagement session?

 I challenge my couples to break the mould by asking them one simple question:

-If you could have a day/evening to do anything you wanted what would you do?
+If you could have a day/evening to do anything you want, what would you do?

 That was the starting point of what became an inspiring change in the way I conducted engagement sessions.
-That questions alone, ignited my couples to think outside the box.
+That question alone, ignited my couples to think outside the box.

 What did they REALLY want to do?